 Counselling isn’t a quick fix nor is it a modality to simply talk and take no action but also it has no fixed outcome or destination that you need to try and attain.

-Counselling services offered to support with issues such as:
+Sandra offers Counselling to support with issues such as:

 Fears and phobias

 Grief and loss

 Changes at work through redundancy, retirement or new job

 Sandra uses the following counselling methodologies to inform her practice, usually using all or a combination of these in each consultation.